zhanaofu/MFA-tutorial/Install_Kaldi.md

 Now that we're done with the work in **tools/**, we can move on to **src/**

 ## Installation at src/
 Run the three commands listed in the **INSTALL** file.
 Again, the installation here might take a long time.
-Then Kaldi will be installed on your computer.
+Then Kaldi should be installed on your computer.

 /src/INSTALL files: